ucb-art/bag3_skywater130_workspace/README.md

 4. `source .bashrc`
 5. Launch `virtuoso`.
 In the CIW, run `load('start_bag.il')`
     - This opens up the SKILL interface for BAG to import/export schematics and layouts
 6. Run BAG commands from the bash shell.
-To test generation of an inverter cell run in terminal inside the cloned directory:
+To test generation of an inverter cell, run  the following command inside the BAG workspace (folder this repo was cloned into):
    ```
    ./gen_cell.sh data/bag3_digital/specs_blk/inv_chain/gen.yaml
    ```